 Traditional forecasting and budgeting planning starts with the template from “normal” years, updated for future expectations.
 The problem is that the term normal has no meaning right now and may not for the foreseeable future.
 Instead of modifying last year’s numbers to get this year’s annual budget, organizations need to work with shorter-term horizons to understand where they are as a result of changes to customers, workforce, and supply chain.

-ZBB ignores the previous set of numbers.
+Zero-Based Transformation ignores the previous set of numbers.
 Instead, the budget starts at zero and is built up with costs required to support operations and business needs as they currently stand.
-ZBB principles enable more frequent setting, realignment of forecasts and budgets and continued focus on value of all costs and investments.
+Zero-based principles enable more frequent setting, realignment of forecasts and budgets and continued focus on value of all costs and investments.
 It’s a very effective approach to strategic spending in drastically volatile times and re-allocates non-productive resources (from a zero-base) in a way that boosts profitability and future growth.

 Integrate and connect the planning process